jsb/LayoutEmbedding/README.md

 Other platforms might require slightly different build steps.

 Make sure to checkout all Git submodules:
 Clone via `git clone --recursive ...` or do `git submodule update --init --recursive` afterwards.

-**If your plaform is Ubuntu, you can simply run the script** `install_le.sh` **at the toplevel of the repository to install the required dependencies and build the project.**
+**If your platform is Ubuntu, you can simply run the script** `install_le.sh` **at the top level of the repository to install the required dependencies and build the project.**

 Otherwise, you first have to make sure that the following dependencies are satisfied:
 * C++17 compiler (GCC >= 8) (`sudo apt install build-essential`)